vindir/matchmaker/README.md

-# matchmaker
+# MatchMaker
-Recommender group project programmed mob-style over lunches at Pindrop.
-The lesson to learn from this code is the effectiveness and simplicity of using euclidean distance.
+This is a recommender engine group project programmed mob-style over lunches at Pindrop.
+The lesson to learn from this code is the effectiveness and simplicity of using euclidean distance to create a "collaborative filtering" style engine.

 What you'll find in the Recommender class is a succint example of a 'collaborative filtering' style recommendation engine.
 This is extremely basic compared to a modern analytical recomender system and in a whole different domain from machine learning based systems, but what is interesting is that the results obtained here are only marginally worse than those we could obtain given much more complex and involved methodologies.

 To see the current code in action run `python ./my_recommendations.py`